DarwinRuiz/spring-boot-exception-handling/README.md

-# Spring Boot Exception Handling Demo
+# Spring Boot Exception Handling

 A comprehensive demonstration of global exception handling and error management in Spring Boot applications using `@RestControllerAdvice` and custom exception classes.